ghZHM/SelectiveSearchForWSOD/README.md

 out_box.mat and out_index.mat need to be in the same folder with mergeRegions.py

-**Note: You need to do step 6 for every .mat file pair you got in step 5**
+**Note: Now you have the pkl for one subset in the whole dataset, you need to repeat from step 5 for every subset you need**